kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module1-postman.md

 # Module 1 - Postman Preparation
 In this module we will get the postman client operational and ready for use in the various sections of this lab.
-The first step will be to either import the collections and enviroment into postman, or to them in from the publicly shared workspace.
+The first step will be to either import the collections and enviroment into postman, or to pull them in from the publicly shared workspace.

 ## Orientation
 **Collections** are groupings of requests within postman.
 They are logical structures which allow for requests to be grouped and run as a collection within Postman.
 Within this lab we have built collections around specific use cases.
 Each collection can be exported and imported separately, or together within a workspace. **Workspaces** are separate tenants within Postman and operate separately from each other.